-Our main attraction is the Comics Fair featuring a curated selection of local cartoonists, collectives, and small presses, where you can see and buy comic books and zines and other products from our exhibitors.
-We're also hosting three workshops open to both adults and children over 8 years old.
-Finally we're going to be running a group activity called Collective Wall Comic and open to all exhibitors and visitors alike.
+Our main attraction is our curated Comics Fair featuring over 50 artists, collectives, and small presses, where you can see and buy comic books and zines and other products from our exhibitors.
+We're also hosting three workshops open to anyone aged 16+.
+On our satellite events, you have a unique oportunity to see some of our exhibitors presenting and discussing their work.

 How much does it cost to go?

-It's free to visit the Comics Fair and to visit and take part on the Collective Wall Comic.
-The workshops cost between £3 and £5, and are limited to 10 participants so it's recommended to book them in advance.
+It's absolutely free to attend our main event on Saturday, the 26th of October, at The Art School, and visit our curated comics fair.
+The workshops cost £3 and are limited to 12 participants each, so it's recommended to book them in advance.
 You can do that by using the payment buttons on this website.
-Children aged 12 or younger need to be accompanied by a participating adult.

 Can I pay by card during the Comics Fair?

-Some exhibitors may be able to take card payments, however we can't guarantee that and we recommend you to bring cash.
+Some exhibitors may be able to take card payments, but we highly recommend you to bring cash.

 Where is the nearest cash machine?